The Opening Teams

 Setting

 The threshold of a sealed bunker door.
 Neutral grey equipment staged in precise formations — drill rigs, atmospheric sensors, medical stations, communication arrays.
 The harsh white of assessment lighting cutting into corridors that haven't seen anything but amber emergency glow in decades.
-The team in position, waiting.
+The team in position.
 The silence before the broadcast begins.
 The silence after, which is worse.

 Key Symbol